 Are you told you’re imagining the abuse, or made out to be outrageously rude when you stand up for yourself?

 Are you estranged from your family, attempting to lessen contact, or just finding it difficult to strike a balance that means you can have a halfway decent relationship with them?

 Are you depressed, chronically angry, anxious, experiencing panic attacks, low in confidence?
 The list goes on…

 Narcissistic Abuse Syndrome

-After even a short time in a relationship with a narcissistic personality disordered partner, a person can be trauma bonded to the narcissist, his or her addiction to that person as strong as any class A drug, and often developing an overwhelming obsession with the narcissist after the relationship ends that can take years to abate.
-NAS can involve symptoms of complex PTSD, suicidal ideation, insomnia, major depression, dissociation, and a real deadening of hope and joy for years afterwards.
+After even a short time in a relationship with a narcissist a person can be trauma bonded, his or her addiction to that person as strong as any class A drug, and often developing an overwhelming obsession with them after the relationship ends that can take years to abate.
+NAS can include symptoms of complex PTSD, suicidal ideation, insomnia, major depression, and a real deadening of hope and joy for years afterwards.